 The arrangement of all mechanical systems has been done with the need for proper maintenance in mind.
 Every piece of equipment is accessible, and there are places for mechanics to stand and place their tools without damaging vital gear.
 An optional engine room air conditioning system is available, a detail that will not go unnoticed by the vessel's mechanic.

 The aft lazarette houses the water tanks, steering gear and air conditioning compressors while also leaving ample room for storing cruising gear such as spare anchors, rode, lines, fenders and parts.
-Having the AC compressors located here instead of in a hot engine room improves performance and efficiency and minimizes noise.

 The Fleming 65 pilothouse is the nerve center of the vessel and can be completely separated from the activities throughout the rest of the yacht by its bi-panel teak door.
-The day head to starboard can also be ordered as a "wet-head" complete with shower, and an insert for the settee creates a convenient watch berth.
+The day head to stbd can also be ordered as a "wet-head" complete with shower, and an insert for the settee creates a convenient watch berth.
 This arrangement allows the pilothouse to be used as an extra cabin when necessary.
 Either one or two helm chairs can be installed, and a raised settee and table provide additional seating for four.

 The forward console area has been designed to accommodate a full array of today's modern electronics, and easy accessibility has been built in to allow for service and eventual upgrades.
 The electrical distribution panels are below the main controls and are hinged and illuminated for access and service.

-Visibility forward and to port and starboard is excellent, and two sliding doors open to the wide side decks.
+Visibility forward and to port and stbd is excellent, and two sliding doors open to the wide side decks.
 A traditional teak and holly sole is standard.
 There are large drawers and working space for charts, cruising books, navigation instruments, binoculars, cell phones and chargers, log books, flashlights and everything else a captain needs to chart and follow a safe course.
 A large stainless steel and teak-trimmed destroyer wheel fit the ambience of this ultimate cruising yacht.